yusacetin/xfwaita/README.md

 ## Adwaita-dark for XFWM4

 This is an Adwaita-dark "port" for XFWM4 made with screenshots from Gnome applications.
+View on xfce-look.org: https://www.xfce-look.org/p/2031526/

 ### Screenshot